What the Program Allows

 Why This Matters for Families

-The forty-hour weekly cap creates structure for both the program and the families who participate.
-It defines the maximum compensable care while preserving the broader AHCCCS framework that funds the program.
-Families who provide care beyond the forty-hour limit are not penalized, but compensation through the program does not extend beyond that threshold.
+The 40 hours weekly cap creates structure for both the program and the families in it.
+It sets the maximum paid care while keeping the broader long-term care system intact.
+Families who provide care beyond the cap are not penalized.
+The pay just does not extend past that point.